Find Affordable College Courses

 On average, medical assisting graduates from Fortis College - Dothan take out $12,527 in student loans while working on their Undergraduate Certificate.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $50.

-The in-demand undergraduate certificate programs at Ross Medical Education Center - Huntsville helped the school earn the #5 place on this year’s ranking of the most popular allied health and medical assisting services schools in Alabama.
+You’ll be in good company if you decide to attend Ross Medical Education Center - Huntsville.
+It ranked #5 on our 2023 Most Popular Allied Health Services Undergraduate Certificate Schools in Alabama list.
 Located in the city of Huntsville, Ross - Huntsville is a private for-profit school with a fairly small student population.

 Of the 47 students majoring in medical assisting at Ross - Huntsville, 6% are male and 94% are female.